sam-wong8/newer-york/index.md

 ## Availability of Goods and Services

 Newer York has numerous retail stores across the city, with quality goods and services provided in each one.
 From high-end brands to budget-friendly options, shoppers can find everything they need.
 Dining options in Newer York are some of the best in the world, with exquisite cuisine from all around the world.

-The thriving local market is home to a large amount of handmade crafts and locally-sourced food and beverages.
+We try to be sustainable, however, so we seek for local suppliers from Newer York first.
+Only when we cannot source things we **need** we seek non-local suppliers.
+We also try to use every usable part of a resource to minimise waste.

 ## Healthcare